wendall911/ActuallyHarvest/README.md

 This mod supports most modded crops and trees, is configurable and will actually work when released.

-There are likely conflicts with using other right click harvest features in other mods, please report if so and I can update to resolve the conflicts.
+There are possible conflicts with using other right click harvest features in other mods, please report if so and I can update to resolve the conflicts.
+It is best to just disable the feature in other mods providing duplicate functionality.

 ## Supported Mods
  - Pam's HarvestCraft 2
+ - Croptopia
  - Farmer's Delight
  - The Veggie Way
  - Fruitful Fun

 All Downloads: